Skip to main content

 Water your plants deeply and regularly, especially during dry spells.
 Inconsistent watering can lead to problems like blossom end rot or splitting tomatoes.

-Self-watering planter boxes are a fantastic solution for maintaining the proper moisture level.
+Self-watering planters are a fantastic solution for maintaining the proper moisture level.
 These planters have a built-in reservoir at the bottom that stores water.
 As plants grow, they can draw moisture as needed through capillary action.

-As a result, your tomatoes get a steady water supply without the risk of overwatering or drying out.
-That makes it easier to keep your plants healthy, especially during hot weather or busy schedules.
+Self-watering planters maintain consistent moisture without daily effort.
+Your tomatoes get a steady water supply without the risk of overwatering or drying out.
+That’s especially beneficial during hot weather or busy schedules.

 Mulching is another excellent way to retain moisture in the soil and reduce watering frequency.
 Spread a layer of mulch, such as straw, grass clippings, or wood chips, around the base of your plants.
 This helps with moisture retention, stabilizes soil temperature, and prevents weeds.